Git, Continuous Deployments and Your WordPress Themes

 Why should you care about Git?

-Advantages of the Git distributed Version Control System
+Advantages of the Git distributed Version Control system

 - Keeps track of who changed what and when

-- Prevents loosing files and overwriting changes
+- Prevents overwriting changes and files getting lost

 - Enables quick and easy rollbacks of changes when necessary